Last updated by Alyssa k

 Are you interested in transferring your current phone number to Ting but don't know where to start?
 This article will walk you through moving the number from your old inferior carrier to Ting!
-We'll also answer some of your frequently asked questions about moving a number.
+We'll also answer some of your frequently asked questions about moving a number and help you update your transfer request.

 How to transfer your phone number